johannschopplich/toon/README.md

 [![npm downloads (total)](https://img.shields.io/npm/dt/@toon-format/toon.svg)](https://www.npmjs.com/package/@toon-format/toon)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-**Token-Oriented Object Notation** is a compact, human-readable serialization format designed for passing structured data to Large Language Models with significantly reduced token usage.
-It's intended for *LLM input* as a lossless, drop-in representation of JSON data.
+**Token-Oriented Object Notation** is a compact, human-readable format for serializing JSON data in LLM prompts.
+It represents the same objects, arrays, and primitives as JSON, but in a syntax that minimizes tokens and makes structure easy for models to follow.

-TOON's sweet spot is **uniform arrays of objects** – multiple fields per row, same structure across items.
-It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.
+TOON combines YAML's indentation-based structure for nested objects with a CSV-style tabular layout for uniform arrays.
+TOON's sweet spot is **uniform arrays of objects** (multiple fields per row, same structure across items), achieving CSV-like compactness while adding explicit structure that helps LLMs parse and validate data reliably.
 For deeply nested or non-uniform data, JSON may be more efficient.

+The similarity to CSV is intentional: CSV is simple and ubiquitous, and TOON aims to keep that familiarity while remaining a lossless, drop-in representation of JSON for Large Language Models.

-TOON achieves CSV-like compactness while adding explicit structure that helps LLMs parse and validate data reliably.
-Think of it as a translation layer: use JSON programmatically, convert to TOON for LLM input.
+Think of it as a translation layer: use JSON programmatically, and encode it as TOON for LLM input.

 > [!TIP]
 > TOON is production-ready, but also an idea in progress.
 Nothing's set in stone – help shape where it goes by contributing to the [spec](https://github.com/toon-format/spec) or sharing feedback.